 South Carolina is the 23rd most populous and the 40th most extensive of the 50 states of the United States.
-It is in the Southeastern United States and the easternmost of the Deep South.
+It is in the South-eastern United States and the easternmost of the Deep South.
 The state attained statehood on May 23, 1788, becoming the 8th State to join the union.
 Its two bordering states are Georgia and North Carolina.
 See the complete list of the 50 states and their borders here.
 South Carolina (nicknamed: Palmetto State) has 46 counties.
 The state’s capital is Columbia.
 The abbreviation for South Carolina is SC.
+Peach is the State Fruit.
 With these facts about South Carolina, let us learn about its history, geography, economy, people, culture, and more.

 1. The state was named after the King Charles I and King Charles II of England.

 2. The first attempt made by Europeans to settle in South Carolina was in 1651.
 The Spanish explorers from Santo Domingo failed to do so.